saint-germain/prodimopy_test/README.rst

 This will install the package in your current python environment (should be the one you want to use for ProDiMo).
 The develop options allows to update the python code (e.g. via git) without the need to reinstall the package.

-If you need root access to install python packages but you do not have it, you can use this
+If you do not have root access to install python packages, this should work

 ::